 Fire Island House by Andrew Franz Architect

-The new guest house was carefully sited to create an internal courtyard that acts both as a connector between the old and new as well as an extension of the indoor-outdoor living space.
-The addition references the original building in geometry, cedar siding and jalousie windows, but without mimicking Gifford’s details.
-A new cantilevered stair seemingly floating away from the house connects the ground-floor outdoor living areas with the elevated decks.
-Throughout, a simple palette of materials was used to remain consistent with the original.
+The house features an internal courtyard that connects the old and new parts of the building, and acts as an extension of the indoor-outdoor living space.
+The addition references the original building in geometry, cedar siding, and jalousie windows, but without mimicking the details.
+The ground-floor outdoor living areas are connected to the elevated decks by a new cantilevered stair seemingly floating away from the house.
+A simple palette of materials is used throughout to remain consistent with the original design.

 Interior Design by Peter Dunham Design